 Fines Enforcement and Recovery Unit

-The Fines Enforcement and Recovery Unit (Fines Unit) collects payments on fines that have been incurred in South Australia.
+The Fines Enforcement and Recovery Unit (Fines Unit) collects payments and takes enforcement actions on overdue debts owed to government entities within South Australia.

-'Enforcement' refers to a range of measures that can be applied when overdue fines remain unpaid.
-Further details on enforcements.
+'Enforcement' refers to a range of measures that can be applied when overdue fines and civil (state) debts remain unpaid.
+Further details on enforcement actions for fines and civil (state) debts can be found here: enforcements.

-The Fines Unit uses data matching and analysis to continuously improve the recovery of unpaid fines in South Australia.
+The Fines Unit uses data matching and analysis to continuously improve the recovery of unpaid debts in South Australia.

-The Fines Unit does not issue fines, nor does it set fine rates or determine how fines should be applied.
-Fines are generally determined by legislation which is the responsibility of a range of departments across three levels of government in South Australia and are issued by authorised Issuing Authorities or ordered by a court.
+The Fines Unit does not issue fines or state debts, nor does it set fine rates or determine how these should be applied.
+Fines and state debts are generally determined by legislation which is the responsibility of a range of departments across three levels of government in South Australia and are issued by authorised authorities or ordered by a court.

 Victims of Crime (VOC) Compensation